 We’ve already discussed how swim caps can keep hair from shedding into the pool, and that benefits all swimmers because someone else’s hair can end up in your hands or mouth even if you are bald.

 Another couple of very important benefits of wearing a swim cap is warmth and sun protection.
-If you plan on doing any open water swimming where the water can be colder and the sun will be shining down on your exposed head, you need to cover your head with a swim cap if you’re bald.
+If you plan on doing any open water swimming where the water is much colder and the sun will be shining down on your exposed head, you need to cover your head with a swim cap if you’re bald.

 Neoprene swim caps are the most insulating swim cap.
-Neoprene is the same material that wetsuits are made of, and they work by trapping a layer of water inside the cap and allowing your body heat to warm it up, creating an insulating layer of warm water around your head.
+Neoprene is the same material that wetsuits are made of and they work by preventing heat from being lost from the head.

 In addition to being water resistant, neoprene is also UV resistant.
 It will absorb all of the UV rays and keep it from reaching your head, so you don’t have to worry about getting sunburnt or applying sunscreen on your dome.